 The most Technologically Advanced test available today

 EasyDNA Switzerland is proud to offer the most advanced prenatal paternity test available today.
 Through the use of Next Generation Sequencing (NGS) technology within a state of the art laboratory, this highly advanced test is unparalleled in its level of accuracy, analysing 2,688 genetic markers.
-Due to the higher accuracy level of the test, the test offers lower re-draw rates than other tests on the market.
 For complete peace of mind take advantage of this highly accurate prenatal paternity test at competitive market rates, starting from only CHF1290.

 Benefits of choosing our Prenatal Paternity test